-Section 501 - General Considerations
+Section 401 - General Considerations

-- A. In considering its action, the ZBA shall make findings that the proposed conditional use does not result in an undue adverse effect upon: - 1.
-The capacity of existing or planned community facilities, including the schools, the town office, the fire department, and any public water supply or sewage disposal systems. - 2.
-The character of the area affected, as defined by the purposes of the zoning district within which the project is located and specifically stated policies and standards of the municipal plan. - 3.
-Traffic on roads and highways in the vicinity. - 4.
-The potential for renewable energy resources on affected or adjacent properties. - 5.
-The safety and efficiency of pedestrian circulation.
-Walkways shall be maximized. - B. All structures, parking and loading areas, and accesses shall be located and designed to minimize natural resource and aesthetic impacts of the development.
-Designs which retain the maximum meadowland for potential agricultural use and maximum land of scenic value shall be given favorable consideration. - C. The ZBA shall also consider the Site Plan requirements as set forth in these Regulations. - D. In granting conditional use approval, the ZBA may attach such reasonable conditions in addition to those outlined, as it deems necessary. - E. Applicants are strongly encouraged to simultaneously notify other permitting governmental agencies, as needed. - F. The conditions for lot size and setbacks in Article III, Section 304, Lot Sizes, Setbacks and Yards shall apply unless Article V is more restrictive.
+In considering its action, the ZBA shall make findings that the proposed conditional use does not result in an undue adverse effect upon:

+The capacity of existing or planned community facilities, including the schools, the town office, the fire department, and any public water supply or sewage disposal systems.

+The character of the area affected, as defined by the purposes of the zoning district within which the project is located and specifically stated policies and standards of the municipal plan.

+Traffic on roads and highways in the vicinity.

+The potential for renewable energy resources on affected or adjacent properties.
+Bylaws and Ordinances then in effect

+Bylaws and Ordinances then in effect.

+All structures, parking and loading areas, and accesses shall be located and designed to minimize natural resource and aesthetic impacts of the development.
+Designs which retain the maximum meadowland for potential agricultural use and maximum land of scenic value shall be given favorable consideration.

+The ZBA shall also consider the Site Plan requirements as set forth in these Regulations.
+In granting conditional use approval, the ZBA may attach such reasonable conditions in addition to those outlined, as it deems necessary.

+Applicants are strongly encouraged to simultaneously notify other permitting governmental agencies, as needed.

+The conditions for lot size and setbacks in Article III, Section 304, Lot Sizes, Setbacks and Yards shall apply unless Article V is more restrictive.

-Section 502 - Applications for Conditional Use
+Section 402 - Applications for Conditional Use

-A. All uses requiring Conditional Use approval, except one and two family dwellings, are also subject to the following: The owner and/or applicant shall submit five (5) sets of a site plan and supporting data to the Administrative Officer which shall include the following information presented in drawn form and accompanied by written text:
+All uses requiring Conditional Use approval, except one and two family dwellings, are also subject to the following: The owner and/or applicant shall submit five (5) sets of a site plan and supporting data to the Administrative Officer which shall include the following information presented in drawn form and accompanied by written text: